dolphin323/ghera_cleaned/Web/WebViewAllowContentAccess-UnauthorizedFileAccess-Lean/README.md

 Tested on Android 5.1.1 - Android 8.1

 # Description of vulnerability and corresponding exploit
-An Android app can display web pages by loading HTML/JavaScript files in a *WebView*.
-The loaded HTML/JavaScript file runs in the context of the app i.e. it has access to the same resources and has the same permissions the app has.
-For example, an HTML file loaded into the app from a server will have access to the app's internal file system because the HTML file loaded from the server runs in the context of the app.
+An Android app can display web pages via *WebView* component.
+The loaded HTML/JavaScript files run in the context of the app.
+Consequently, they have the same privilege as the app in terms of access to content providers.

 *Issue:* An application can inject and execute malicious JavaScript inside the WebView (provided the WebView allows JavaScript execution).